Helpful Hacks for Keeping Your Fitness on Track During the Holidays

 So I know what you’re thinking, all of those things are hard to do and you may not be ready to deal with the conversations or backlash.
 And I admit, being able to stand up for your life choices and lifestyle changes can be hard.
 It takes time to learn not only how to stand your ground, but to truly know that it’s okay to live life your way.
 So if you are in need of a few “non-confrontational” hacks here ya go:

 • Drink LOTS of water.
 A full glass of water before you eat your meal will help fill you up.
+Water intake tip: you should be drinking 1/2 your body weight in ounces of water each day.

 • Portion control.
 Each portion should be about the size of your fist or cupped hand.